Moab travel guide

 Provisions and Supplies

 City Market (425 S Main St) is the full-service grocery store — the place to provision for camping, multi-day river trips, or self-catering.
-Also carries fuel, gear, and first-aid.
+Also carries fuel, gear, and first-aid supplies.

 Practical Notes

 Moab’s dining options are limited relative to the visitor volume — popular restaurants fill quickly on spring and fall evenings.
-Reservations at Desert Bistro are advisable 1-2 days ahead in peak season.
-Most casual options are walk-in.
+Reservations at Desert Bistro are advisable 1-2 days ahead in peak season; walk-in is usually possible on weeknights.
+Most casual options are walk-in only.
 The Main Street concentration means nearly all restaurants are within a 5-minute walk of each other.
 Food trucks operate in the riverfront and parking lot areas during spring and fall busy periods.
+Note that alcohol service is standard in Moab restaurants (Utah’s historically restrictive liquor laws no longer require the membership systems of previous years).

 Ready to explore?